 Q: My membership renewal is aligned to the anniversary of my join date not on a calendar basis.
 How will credits be reported?

 CE credits are tracked during the calendar year and will be reported on a 12 month basis ending in December.
-If you join the MTA in the middle of the year, we ask that you do your best to reach the voluntary 15 CE credit level for that calendar year.
+If you join the CMT Association in the middle of the year, we ask that you do your best to reach the voluntary 15 CE credit level for that calendar year.
 Each subsequent year your CE credit level will reflect a full calendar year.

 Q: Will I incur additional costs to participate in the CE Program?